The Cost Cutter Guide to AWS Savings Plans

 1. Savings plan do not apply to spot instances.
 They only apply to on-demand instances.

-2. You can either buy reserved instances or purchase savings plan for your on-demand EC2 usage.
-There is however no reason to buy reserved instances any more.
-Savings plan are much better instruments in every way possible and offer exactly same discounts.
+2. You can either buy reserved instances or purchase a savings plan for your on-demand EC2 usage.
+There is however no reason to buy reserved instances anymore.
+Savings plan are a much better instrument in every way possible and offer exactly the same discounts.

-3. Do not try to buy savings plan for 100% of your usage.
+3. Do not try to buy savings plans for 100% of your usage.
 Try to find the right mix of on-demand, compute savings plan and EC2 instance savings plan for your account.